 Hey, Mama.
 We’re in this together.

 Hello.
 I’m Stefanie!
-I’m a writer and editor for mothers who are trying to grow their creative business while creating blog content.
+I’m a writer and editor for moms trying to grow their business while creating blog content.
 They know they need to be more visible online but don’t have time to create great content.
 I write and edit their content for them so they can focus on the work they do best and grow their business.

 I was born partially deaf in both ears.